 The School of Communication reviews graduate applications on an ongoing basis until programs reach capacity.
 Learn more about our admissions process.

-Our Film and Media Production master's degree is a full-time program.
+Our Film and Media Production master's degree is offered both full-time and part-time.
 Students are generally expected to complete the 36-credit-hour program within 24 months.
-First-year students are required to attend our Film & Media Arts Boot Camp in August before their first semester.
+First-year students are required to attend our Film & Media Arts Boot Camp in late July — early August before their first semester.
 Boot Camp teaches you the essential building blocks for production.
 Focusing on a digital skill set, you will work on practical exercises to get up to speed with equipment and learn about the expectations of the programs in SOC.

 Our MFA in Film and Media Arts is a 54-credit, 36-month terminal degree that prepares you to teach at the university level.
 The focus is more on how meaningful stories are constructed, in an artistic sense, for public knowledge and action.
 You will also focus your studies in one of four concentrations: Environmental and Wildlife Filmmaking; Political, Cultural and Social Impact; Art in Entertainment; or Games and Interactivity.